samuel-cabral/samuel-cabral/README.md

 ## 📬 Contact

 Want to know more about me or discuss an opportunity?
-Send me an [email](mailto:samuelcabral.mail@gmail.com) or add me on [LinkedIn](https://linkedin.com/in/samuel-cabral).
+Add me on [LinkedIn](https://linkedin.com/in/samuel-cabral).